Tutorial

 Compare genes across your genome for homology and similarity.

-Show Similarity Map
+High Sequence Similarity Map

 Inspect Specific Gene Similarity Data